HenrySaya/alx-low_level_programming/0x14-bit_manipulation/README.md

  a function that returns the value of a bit at a given index.

 Prototype: int get_bit(unsigned long int n, unsigned int index);

+## 3-set_bit.c
+a function that sets the value of a bit to 1 at a given index.

+Prototype: int set_bit(unsigned long int *n, unsigned int index);